lucaswerkmeister/pygments-server/README.md

   for the same reason, any files which aren’t listed as separate arguments (e.g. some kind of `--input=filename` option) won’t be transferred either.
+- The boolean status of the exit code (zero or nonzero).

 The following things are not transferred between client and server: